106 Dulles Hall

 Randolph Roth is a professor of History and Sociology at Ohio State and a Fellow of the American Association for the Advancement of Science.
-He is also a member of the National Academy of Sciences Roundtable of Crime Trends, which is investigating the causes of the drop in crime rates across the affluent world since the early 1990s.
+He is also a member of the National Academy of Sciences Roundtable of Crime Trends, which is investigating the causes of the drop in crime rates across the affluent world since the early 1990s, and a member of the Board of Editors of the American Historical Review.
 He specializes in the history of the United States from colonial times to the present, with an emphasis on social and cultural history, the history of crime and violence, environmental history, the history of religion, quantitative methods, and social theory.

 Professor Roth is the author of American Homicide (The Belknap Press of the Harvard University Press, 2009), which received the 2011 Michael J. Hindelang Award from American Society of Criminology for the outstanding contribution to criminology over the previous three years, and the 2010 Allan Sharlin Memorial Prize from the Social Science History Association for an outstanding book in social science history.
 American Homicide was also named one of the Outstanding Academic Books of 2010 by Choice.
 The book is an interregional, internationally comparative study of homicide in the United States from colonial times to the present.
 It examines patterns of marital murder, romance murder, and other kinds of murder among adults in an effort to understand how and why the United States has become the world’s most homicidal affluent society.
 It argues that homicides rates in the United States and elsewhere in the Western world "are not determined by proximate causes such as poverty, drugs, unemployment, alcohol, race, or ethnicity, but by factors...like the feelings that people have toward their government, the degree to which they identify with members of their own communities, and the opportunities they have to earn respect without resorting to violence."